-The result showed that management implements all audit Recommendation with mean value of 4.1860 with standard deviation of .62700, success of internal auditing function will depend on the strength of management with mean value of 4.1628 with standard deviation of .68765.
-The management provide an Access to financial year report with mean value of 3.9767 with standard deviation of .55585, The management provides budget for audit services with mean value of 3.9535 with standard deviation of 92462 and The management have adequate number of staff in the audit department with mean value of 1.6047 with standard deviation of .79101.
+The study sought to determine of management support on financial accountability of county government.
+The result was presented in table 4.5 The result showed that management implements all audit Recommendation with mean value of 4.1860 with standard deviation of .62700, success of internal auditing function will depend on the strength of management with mean value of 4.1628 with standard deviation of .68765, The management provide an Access to financial year report with mean value of 3.9767 with standard deviation of .55585, The management provides budget for audit services with mean value of 3.9535 with standard deviation of .92462 and The management have adequate number of staff in the audit department with mean value of 1.6047 with standard deviation of .79101.

-ii.
+17 ii.
 Audit risk assessment

 The study sought to determine the effect of audit risk assessment on financial accountability of county government.
-The result was presented in table 4.6.